Advanced Path Tracing#

 Differt provides both high-level and low-level interface to Path Tracing.

-This tutorial provides a quick tour of what you can do with the lower-level API, and the logic used to perform Ray Tracing.
+This tutorial provides a quick tour of what you can do with the lower-level API, and the logic used to perform Ray Tracing (RT).

 Example on a simple scene#